Public Library

 Media Center

-The Arab Public Library has a NEW Online Catalog, so you can now browse the library’s collection from the convenience of your home or office 24 hours a day, 7 days a week!
+The Arab Public Library has an Online Catalog available for you to browse the library’s collection from the convenience of your home or office 24/7!

-NEW E-Books Available * There is no charge to access E-Books.
+*There is no charge to access Libby, just a library card

-The Alabama Virtual Library is an online information portal that provides students, teachers and residents of Alabama with 24/7 online access to premier library and information resources at no charge.
+*an online portal that provides Alabama residents of all ages of Alabama with 24/7 online access to essential library & information resources

-This is a one-on-one class that is available to anyone in need of learning the basic computer skills, and is offered on Fridays from 10:00 a.m. to 11:00 a.m.
+This class is available to anyone in need of learning basic computer skills.
+Offered in January, April, July & October on Fridays from 10a-11a

 Arab Public Library